spencerbertsch1/AI/Chess/report.md

 | Iterative-Deepening Minimax | 16.899              | 241,179       |

 1. (Minimax and Cutoff test)
 See above tables to see how each algorithm performed in terms of calls made to Minimax and the time taken.
+We can see that the number of nodes visited using Minimax and Iterative Deepening was far greater than the number of nodes visited using Alpha Beta pruning.

 2. (evaluation function)